zalando-incubator/kube-ingress-aws-controller/README.md

 ## AWS Tags

+SecurityGroup auto detection needs the following AWS Tags on the
+SecurityGroup:
+- `kubernetes.io/cluster/<cluster-id>=owned`
+- `kubernetes:application=<controller-id>`, controller-id defaults to
+`kube-ingress-aws-controller` and can be set by flag `-controller-id=<my-ctrl-id>`.

+AutoScalingGroup auto detection needs the same AWS tags  on the AutoScalingGroup as defined for the SecurityGroup.

+In case you want to attach/detach single EC2 instances to the ALB TargetGroup, you have to have the same `<cluster-id>` set as on the running kube-ingress-aws-controller.
+Normally this would be `kubernetes.io/cluster/<cluster-id>=owned`.

 ## Development Status

 This controller is used in production since Q1 2017.
 It aims to be out-of-the-box useful for anyone